Updated February 11, 2015

 Q: Who are you not?

 I am not Roger Pielke, Sr., who is my father.
 He is a refreshingly original, consistently brilliant, incredibly productive, and widely respected atmospheric scientist, recognized as one of the ISI most-cited geoscientists, among countless other accolades.
-He spent the past 25 years at Colorado State University’s Department of Atmospheric Sciences, for a time serving as the Colorado State Climatologist, and he is now retired from the faculty at CSU.
-To further confuse things, he is now affiliated with the University of Colorado/CIRES where he is spending his post-retirement research years.
+He spent 25 years at Colorado State University’s Department of Atmospheric Sciences, for a time serving as the Colorado State Climatologist, and he is now retired from the faculty at CSU.
+To further confuse things, he is now affiliated with the University of Colorado/CIRES where he spends some post-retirement research.
 His email is firstname.lastname@example.org.

 Q: How do you pronounce your name?